gallandarakhneorg/autolatex/README.txt

         type is equal to project, AutoLaTeX will create the configuration file dedicated to a project.
 Otherwhise it will create the configuration file for the user level.
-The project configuration file is "path/to/project/.autolatex_project.cfg" on Unix platforms,
+The project configuration file is path/to/project/.autolatex_project.cfg on Unix platforms,
-        and "path\to\project\autolatex_project.cfg" on other platforms.
+        and path\to\project\autolatex_project.cfg on other platforms.
 The
-        default user configuration file is "$HOME/.autolatex" on Unix platforms, "C:\Documents and Settings\User\Local
+        default user configuration file is $HOME/.autolatex on Unix platforms, C:\Documents and Settings\User\Local Settings\Application
-        Settings\Application Data\autolatex.conf" on Windows platforms, and
+        Data\autolatex.conf on Windows platforms, and $HOME/autolatex.conf
-        "$HOME/autolatex.conf" on other plateforms.
+        on other plateforms.

     --createist
         Create a default MakeIndex style file into the project directory.